truth-discovery-kdd2019/truth-discovery-kdd2019.github.io/index.md

 The first workshop on _Truth Discovery and Fact Checking: Theory and practice_ will provide a forum where researchers and practitioners from academia, government and industry can share insights and identify new challenges and opportunities in resolving conflicts, fact-checking and ascertaining credibility of claims.

-The workshop will be held in Anchorage, Alaska on August 4, 2019 in conjunction with the [https://www.kdd.org/kdd2019/](ACM SIGKDD 2019)
+The workshop will be held in Anchorage, Alaska on August 5, 2019 in conjunction with the [ACM SIGKDD 2019] (https://www.kdd.org/kdd2019/).

 ## Topics of interest include, but are not limited to:##